N-Medvedev/XTANT-3/README.md

 ## How to cite

 By using this code or its materials, you agree with these terms and conditions.
 The use of the code is at your own risk.
-Should you chose to use it, an appropriate citation is mandatory:
+Should you chose to use it, an appropriate citation is mandatory.
+The manual and the code can be cited as:

+N. Medvedev “XTANT-3: X-ray-induced Thermal And Nonthermal Transitions in Matter: theory, numerical details, user manual” (2023) https://github.com/N-Medvedev/XTANT-3

+Journal citations may be used as follows:

 N. Medvedev, V. Tkachenko, V. Lipp, Z. Li, B. Ziaja, Various damage mechanisms in carbon and silicon materials under femtosecond x-ray irradiation, 4open.
 1 (2018) 3. https://doi.org/10.1051/fopen/2018003